-San Tommasso in Formis is a very small church from the thirteenth century on the Caelian hill.
+San Tommasso in Formis is a very small church from the thirteenth century on the Caelian Hill.
 It has been restored on multiple occasions between the sixteenth and eighteenth centuries.
 The church itself is not that interesting.
 Much more interesting churches with a much richer history, like the Santa Maria in Domnica, the Santo Stefano Rotondo and the Santi Giovanni e Paolo, are just a stone’s throw away.
-San Tommasso’s most prized possession is not even in the church nor part of it.
+The San Tommasso’s most prized possession is not even in the church nor part of it.
 Yet it is exactly this artefact – a thirteenth century mosaic – which makes me want to discuss the church anyway.

 Church, convent and hospital